 Shakespearean Plays - ROYALTY FREE

-Our plays have been written and edited for optimal stage performance.
-Our packaged Script binder or CD includes the script of the play, story summary, character summaries, set and property list, costumes, and notes on casting.
+These are abridged Shakespearean adaptations using all original Shakespearean verse.
+Our package includes the script of the play, story summary, character summaries, set and property list, costumes, and notes on casting.
 We have striven to incorporate the original purity, literacy, and intent of William Shakespeare with no dumbing down of his verse to appease contemporary standards.

 Shakespearean Plays - for Teens and Adults